Definition and Records

 Comparison Between Pacific and Central League Achievements

-No-hitter totals show no dramatic gap between NPB's two leagues, each recording over 40 instances.
-In the 1950s through 1970s, Pacific League pitchers achieved them more frequently, notably Sotokoba and Keishi Suzuki in the late 1960s to early 1970s.
+No-hitter totals show no dramatic gap between NPB's two leagues, with broadly comparable totals on each side.
+From the 1950s through the 1970s achievements came in both leagues, notably the Central League's Sotokoba with Hiroshima and the Pacific League's Keishi Suzuki with Kintetsu in the late 1960s to early 1970s.
 In the Central League, Yomiuri pitchers accounted for multiple no-hitters, with Eiji Sawamura's three tying for the all-time record.
 The Pacific League's DH rule removes pitchers from the batting order, eliminating a weak spot in the opposing lineup but reducing pitcher fatigue.
-The Central League's former requirement for pitchers to bat created lineup vulnerabilities that slightly favored no-hitter attempts.
+The Central League still uses no DH as of 2026, so its pitchers bat and create lineup vulnerabilities that slightly favor no-hitter attempts.
 These structural differences between leagues have influenced achievement difficulty across eras.

 Ballpark Factors in No-Hitter Achievement